-The Company is not in compliance with the Exchange’s continued listing standards as set forth in Section 1007 of the NYSE American Company Guide (the “Company Guide”) given the Company failed to timely file (the “Filing Delinquency”) the following reports (collectively, the “Delayed Reports”): (i) Form 10-K for the 9-month transition period ended December 31, 2020; (ii) Form 10-Q for the period ended March 31, 2021; and (iii) Form 10-Q for the period ended June 30, 2021.
+The Company is not in compliance with the Exchange’s continued listing standards as set forth in Section 1007 of the NYSE American Company Guide (the “Company Guide”) given the Company failed to timely file (the “Filing Delinquency”) the following reports (collectively, the “Delayed Reports”): (i) Form 10-K for the 9-month transition period ended December 31, 2020; (ii) Form 10-Q for the period ended March 31, 2021; (iii) Form 10-Q for the period ended June 30, 2021; and (iv) Form 10-Q for the period ended September 30, 2021.
 The Filing Delinquency will be cured via the filing of the Delayed Reports.

-The Company originally intended to remedy the Filing Delinquency on or before November 19, 2021, however due to certain circumstances the requested the Exchange grant the Company a brief extension of time by which to file the Delayed Reports.
-The Exchange accepted the Company’s request and has allowed the Company until December 17, 2021 to file the Delayed Reports.
+The Company intended to remedy the Filing Delinquency on or before January 14, 2022, however due to certain circumstances requested the Exchange grant the Company a brief extension of time by which to file the Delayed Reports.
+The Exchange accepted the Company’s request and has allowed the Company until February 15, 2022 to file the Delayed Reports.

 Receipt of the letter does not have any immediate effect on the listing of the Company’s shares on the Exchange, except that until the Company regains compliance with the Exchange’s listing standards, a “BC” indicator will be affixed to the Company’s trading symbol.
 The Company’s business operations and SEC reporting requirements are unaffected by the notification, provided that if the Filing Delinquency is not cured then the Company will be subject to the Exchange’s delisting procedures.

 The Company is committed to filing the Delayed Reports to achieve compliance with the Exchange’s requirements, and, although there are no guarantees it will do so, the Company expects to file the Delayed Reports on or before February 15, 2022.